StreamController/StreamController/README.md

 ## Auto-Lock

-Lock your Stream deck when your system is locked, preventing unwanted use from third parties (available on KDE and GNOME).
+Lock your Stream deck when your system is locked, preventing unwanted use from third parties (available on KDE and GNOME, and Cinnamon).

 ## Installation